Map & Directions

 ARAD RAD RTS

 Jane Allyn, Co-Director and Principal of Ecole was born in England and at the age of eleven immigrated to Sydney with her parents.
 She was fortunate to receive all her early ballet training at the Frances Scully - Borovansky School of Ballet, at that stage one of the finest schools in Australia and completed her ballet training at the Royal Ballet School, London.
 She was then offered a contract with CAPAB Ballet in Cape Town, South Africa.
 Expecting to dance with this Company for a year or two, she adored Cape Town and dancing with CAPAB, and was to stay in South Africa for over 20 years.
 During her dancing career of over 10 years with CAPAB Ballet, she performed corps de ballet, soloist and principal roles in their extensive repertoire, which included all the major classic ballets; as well as creating roles in s new works.
 She worked with many well-known dancers, producers and choreographers.
 The dancer who had the greatest influence on her own work was Margot Fonteyn and the producer, David Poole.
 In the middle of 1979 a serious back injury brought her dancing career to an early end.
 Since then she has worked as a Company Teacher for PACT Ballet (Pretoria) and NAPAC Dance Company (Durban); Lecturer in Classical Ballet at the Pretoria Technikon; Guest Teacher at numerous RAD and Cecchetti Summer Schools; Artistic Director of Junior Dance Theatre of Natal, for whom she produced and choreographed various productions; formed training courses attached to NAPAC Dance Company and Royal New Zealand Ballet; and while living in New Zealand became a Registered teacher with the RAD and began teaching RAD Syllabus work.
-In mid-1996 she became Co-Director, with Ashley Killar, of Ecole Ballet Studios and has since entered numerous students (and student teachers) for RAD examinations and dance competitions.
-Jane Allyn has written two books on ballet
+In mid-1996 she became Co-Director, with Ashley Killar, of Ecole Ballet Studios and has since entered numerous students (and student teachers) for RAD examinations and dance competitions, including the Prix de Lausanne, Genee International Competition, McDonald Scholarship & the Alana Haines Award.
+Jane Allyn is a Mentor & a Practical Teaching Supervisor for the RAD's Certificate in Ballet Teaching Course.

 Website by Mantis Technologies